 Roy O’Malley’s daughter was a nurse, while his sons were a sharebroker and priest respectively.
 Having no-one to succeed him, Roy sold the property in 1976 for a sum in the region of $1,000,000, to Inns of Canterbury.
 Roy died in 1992, aged 85.

 Expansion and heritage status

 In the 1990s the Carlton complex covered eight times the area of the Maddison building.
 Entrepreneurs continued to renovate the site and a bar and restaurant, garden bar, offices and a Burger King outlet complete with drive-through facilities were established.
 The district had developed a down-at-heel appearance and much improvement was made with the building of Carlton Mews to the west of the car park.
-Leighs Construction describe the building as an
+The mews featured

-involved a pre-cast structure clad with Oamaru stone.
-3
+24 retail and office units with a pre-cast structure clad with Oamaru stone.

 Since 1981 the hotel had been a Category 2 building on the Historic Places Trust’s register,

 a place of historical or cultural heritage significance or value.